Back to top

 1.5.
 Contact mail address

 2.1.
-Metadata last certified 04/06/2024
+Metadata last certified

 2.2.
-Metadata last posted 04/06/2024
+Metadata last posted

 2.3.
-Metadata last update 04/06/2024
+Metadata last update

 The indicator is part of the EU Sustainable Development Goals (SDG) indicator set.
-It is used to monitor progress towards SDG 16 on peace, justice and strong institutions which is embedded in the European Commission’s Priorities under 'European Green Deal', 'Promoting our European way of life' and 'A new push for European democracy'.
+It is used to monitor progress towards SDG 16 on peace, justice and strong institutions, which is embedded in the European Commission’s Priorities under ‘A new era for European Defence and Security’ and ‘Protecting our democracy, upholding our values’.

 SDG 16 calls for peaceful and inclusive societies based on respect for human rights, protection of the most vulnerable, the rule of law and good governance at all levels.
 It also envisions transparent, effective and accountable institutions, which promote non-discriminatory laws and policies, combat corruption, bribery and organised crime and prevent violence, terrorism and crime.

 Safety is a crucial aspect in people’s lives.
 Insecurity of any kind is a source of fear and worry, which negatively affect quality of life.
 Physical insecurity includes all the external factors that could potentially put the individual’s physical integrity in danger.
-Criminal actions are one of the most obvious auses of insecurity.
+Criminal actions are one of the most obvious causes of insecurity.
 Analyses of physical insecurity usually combine both subjective and objective aspects – the subjective perception of insecurity and the objective lack of safety as measured by crime statistics.
 This indicator therefore complements the indicator on homicide rates by focussing on the perception of insecurity.

 4.1.
 Data description

-This indicator shows victims of trafficking in human beings as defined under Article 2 of the Directive 2011/36/EU.
-A registered victim can include a person who has been formally identified as a victim of trafficking in human beings by the relevant formal authority in a Member State or a person who has met the criteria of the EU Directive but has not been formally identified by the relevant formal authority as a trafficking victim or who has declined to be formally or legally identified as trafficked.
+This indicator refers to victims of trafficking in human beings as defined under Article 2 of the Directive 2011/36/EU.
+A registered victim can be a person who has been formally identified as a victim of trafficking in human beings by the relevant formal authority in a Member State or a person who has met the criteria of the EU Directive but has not been formally identified by the relevant formal authority as a trafficking victim or who has declined to be formally or legally identified as trafficked.

 4.2.
 Unit of measure